Open-Systems-Pharmacology/docs/part-3/pk-sim-simulations.md

 - Load an administration from the template data base by clicking **Load** ![Image](../assets/icons/Load.png) and follow the instructions of the dialog windows

 In case of oral and user defined administration, you will have to additionally map the formulation(s) defined in the **Formulation** building block.
 In case of sophisticated dosing schedules, different formulations can be chosen for the various administration times.
 For an intravenous administration (Intravenous Bolus and Intravenous Infusion), the definition of a formulation name is not necessary, because the drug is always assumed to be given in solution.
 For these administration types, therefore, no match with formulations has to be made.
-For further information please see _PK-Sim® - Administration Protocols_
+For further information please see [PK-Sim® - Administration Protocols](../part-3/pk-sim-administration-protocols.md).

 {% hint style="note" %}
 None or exactly one administration protocol can be assigned to every compound used in the simulation.
 Each administration protocol can be assigned to maximally one compound.